jayli/vim-easydebugger/README.md

 [Vim-EasyDebugger](https://github.com/jayli/vim-easydebugger) has a nicer interface to be easily extended.
 You can add your favourite debugger toolkit.
 By default EasyDebugger currently support:

 - Tracking in the source code
-- Debugger flow commands - step-in, set-over, set-out and continue
+- Debugger flow commands - step-in, step-over, step-out and continue...
 - Breakpoints management
 - Evaluating expressions in the current context, watch expression and variable values while debugging.